|"I Will Not Stop Until They're Wearing Skirts.."|

 The NFL’s new policy on concussions is absurd.
 It’s nothing more than an open invitation to the players to hide injuries.
 And in principal, it’s a rule that if correctly enforced (which it won’t be), would bankrupt the NFL, and turn away their fan base in droves.

-Mr. Sensitive- Commissioner Goodell, in between deciding who is righteous enough in this (barely) free enterprise of ours to be part of an NFL ownership group, has cow-towed to the NFLPA and the players that came before him, to implement a rule that is laughable.
+Mr. Sensitive- Commissioner Goodell, in between deciding who is righteous enough in this (barely) free enterprise of ours to be part of an NFL ownership group and creating unintended consequences by implementing rules that will affect the player's lower body more (i.e. knees), has cow-towed to the NFLPA and the players that came before him, to implement a rule that is laughable.
 The reality of it is that it’s only going to make the problem worse.

 The NFL is the number one sport in this country for many reasons.
 Two of them are for the superior athletes that compete in the sport and the violence associated with the sport itself.

 So in another attempt to curb the violence (see before it: helmet to helmet, chop block, the pussification of the roughing the passer rule, etc.) of a sport that involves violence on every single play, you’re really going to ask these teams to sit these superstar players who drive your bottom line, put people in the seats and in front of the televisions each weekend?
 And you're going to expect these players, who many of who are vying for that "contract year" paycheck to be on the up and up about their injury?

 The American people love their football.
 We love the structure of a Sunday in the fall.
 We love to gamble, set our fantasy lineups, drink a beer or 10, and watch some football.
 The more you restrict the game and its players, the more you run the risk of turning the fan away.

 And the players aren't going to be thrilled with this either.